-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six months period ended March 31, 2018 and 2017 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Nine months period ended June 30, 2018 and 2017 (Unaudited)

-- k) On December 22, 2017, Electrovaya raised \$1,599 (Cdn \$2 million) through a private placement of 3,333,333 units with each units consisting of 1 common share at Cdn \$0.60 and one share purchase warrant.
-Each share warrant is exercisable into one common share of the Company within a period of 60 months at a price of Cdn \$0.73 per share. - In November, 2017, the amount drawn under the \$6 million revolving working capital facility exceeded the amount available under the loan agreement.
+- g) On December 22, 2017, Electrovaya raised \$1,599 (Cdn \$2 million) through a private placement of 3,333,333 units with each units consisting of 1 common share at Cdn \$0.60 and one share purchase warrant.
+Each share warrant is exercisable into one common share of the Company within a period of 60 months at a price of Cdn \$0.73 per share. - h) In November, 2017, the amount drawn under the \$6 million revolving working capital facility exceeded the amount available under the loan agreement.
 The bank and the Company entered into an accommodation agreement whereby the Company could draw up to \$5 million as an overdraft facility not subject to 90% of EDC insured accounts receivable and 60% of inventory test.
 In exchange, the Company provided a third mortgage on land and buildings at 2645 Royal Windsor Drive of Cdn \$ 4 million charge to the bank.
 The accommodation agreement is for an indefinite time period but may be withdrawn at any time by the bank.

-The bank has requested that certain terms of the agreement be revised and discussions in this regard are ongoing. - m) On December 19, 2017, the Company also entered into a binding term sheet for a drawdown equity facility (the "Facility") with the same existing shareholder of up to Cdn \$8,000,000 for a term of twelve months, subject to TSX approval.
-Under the Facility, the Company may, in one or more drawdowns, sell to the shareholder on a private placement basis, and in accordance with the terms of the definitive agreements to be entered into in respect of the Facility, that number of common shares of the Company specified in a drawdown notice at a purchase price equal to the volume-weighted average trading price ("VWAP") of the common shares on the TSX for the five trading days after the applicable drawdown notice date, provided that aggregate drawdowns in any calendar month shall not exceed Cdn \$2,000,000.
+On February 25, 2018, the Company and the bank amended the accommodation agreement to increase the third mortgage charge by Cdn \$4 million to bring the total charge to Cdn \$8 million.